 TAKING DUTCH TO THE NEXT LEVEL

-In July 2014 I got my Staatsexamen (NT2) diploma – a document which basically states your fluency in the language ( and also one you need if you want to apply to university studies in Dutch).
+In July 2014 I got my Staatsexamen (NT2) diploma – a document which states your fluency in the language (mandatory if you want to apply to University studies in Dutch.)
 However, and even though I was very proud of that piece of paper, I was by no means fluent.
-Somehow, and as wired as this may sound, that phase was actually just the beginning.
-By then “the structure” was built.
-Keeping the edifice standing though, would require a lot of effort.
+Somehow, and as weird as this may sound, that phase was actually just the beginning.
+By then I had the structure laid down.
+But if I wanted to keep the building up, I had to commit.

-By that time it was already one month that, in one particularly warm early-summer afternoon, I had met this certain Dutchie in the park.
-There was a certain level of romanticism going on with this person.
-A few months later we officially became a couple, and we talked to each other in English most of the time.
-In social situations, however, communication would flow in Dutch.
+During the same time, I met a certain Dutchie in the park, on a particularly warm summer afternoon.
+He was a friend of a friend.
+There was some romance in the air.
+After a couple of months things got serious.
+At first, we talked to each other in English and tried to speak Dutch in social situations.
 This constant switch felt more and more confusing to me.
-I was divided between two languages, never fully going for one or the other.
-It also annoyed me that, in this way, both my English and my Dutch were to remain mediocre.
+I felt divided between two languages, never fully going for one or the other.
+It also annoyed me that, this way, both my English and my Dutch were to remain mediocre.

-I started insisting that we should speak Dutch to each other – it is the official language after all! – and we did that, as much as we could.
-We only resorted to English in long conversations or very deep subjects.
+I started insisting that we should speak Dutch to each other – it is the official language after all – which we did, as much as possible.
+We only resorted to English in long conversations or deeper topics.
 In this period I dealt with a lot of frustration.
-In Dutch I expressed myself like a 10 year-old, and that’s exactly the position you don’t want to be in, in the beginning of a relationship.
-I really wanted to communicate at the same level as my partner.
-Feeling like I was stripped off the very instrument that makes me – the ability of putting myself and the world into words – felt terrible.
+My level of communication in Dutch was the one of a 10 year-old, exactly the position you don’t want to be in, at the beginning of a relationship.
+I ached to communicate at the same level as my partner.
+It felt incredibly vulnerable to be stripped off the very instrument that makes me – the ability of putting things into words.

 There was no way around that mountain.
-If I really wanted to develop my Dutch I had to go through the embarrassment ( beyond the mountain?), I had to accept I would make a fool of myself very often.
-Or at least, I had to accept that this is the way I had to feel, even if, objectively, nobody’s a fool for trying.
+If I really wanted to develop my Dutch I had to go through the embarrassment; I had to be willing to make a fool of myself.
+Or at least, I had to accept that this is the way I felt even if, objectively, nobody’s a fool for trying.
 Nobody’s a fool for being at a learning stage – it is, in fact, the exact opposite.
-And the incentive I regularly got from the people around me, really kept me going.
+And the incentive I got from people around me kept me going.

-Now, this was my experience.
-By no means I want to suggest that in order to learn how to speak a language you have to start sleeping with a native speaker.
-What I want to emphasize is that surrounding yourself as much as possible with the cultural universe of the language in question is the only way, especially if you don’t speak it at home.
+Now, by no means am I suggesting that in order to learn to speak a language you must to start sleeping with a native speaker.
+Although that, of course, helps.
+What I want to emphasize is that surrounding yourself as much as possible with the cultural universe of the language is the best way, especially if, growing up, you were not exposed to it.